 Hearbeat Drumming – An additional 25% chance to attack again after Critical Hitting in melee.
 This is just the icing on the cake at this point, because it just makes this Build more absurdly powerful.

 In this section we’ll cover Attributes for the Sage, and explain a bit about each and why we need it or why it’s important.
 Sages need Dexterity, Perception and Intellect, with perhaps a dash of Constitution depending on how much tanking they will be doing.
 Dexterity helps with their Recovery Time and Cast Time.
 Perception helps with the Accuracy of their attacks, which they will need because they are Two-Handing and not getting the bonus from Transcendent Suffering.
 Intellect helps with the Duration of their many buffs, but more importantly, the AoE size of their Pike attacks.
 Hitting more targets = good.
 Might and Resolve are not really needed and I would dump Resolve for more points.
+If you’re playing Turn-Based you’ll want to dump Dexterity in favor of Might or Constitution, since you don’t need to worry about Recovery Time.

 Dexterity is important for casting your many Buffs quickly, attacking quickly and summoning your Lance as quickly as possible.
 With the right setup you can change Stun enemies and they will never be able to attack you, if they live that long.
 This Attribute should be at max or near max (16 or 17).